cybozu-go/neco/docs/placemat-menu.md

         - boot-1: 10.72.48.1/32
         - boot-2: 10.72.48.2/32
     - `loadbalancer`: The network addresses used for the load balancer exposed to the external address.
-    - `ingress`: The ingress network addresses from the external address.
+    - `egress`: The egress network addresses to the external address.
     - `global`: The global network addresses to reach Internet.

 ### Inventory resource